themathgeek13/asst0/README.md

 Take a look at the function `clampedExpSerial` in `prog2_vecintrin/main.cpp` of the Assignment 1 code base.
 The `clampedExp()` function raises `values[i]` to the power given by `exponents[i]` for all elements of the input array and clamps the resulting values at 9.999999.
 In program 2, your job is to vectorize this piece of code so it can be run on a machine with SIMD vector instructions.

-However, rather than craft an implementation using SSE or AVX2 vector intrinsics that map to real vector instructions on moderns CPUs, to make things a little easier, we're asking you to implement your version using 15-418's "fake vector intrinsics" defined in `CS348Vintrin.h`.
+However, rather than craft an implementation using SSE or AVX2 vector intrinsics that map to real vector instructions on modern CPUs, to make things a little easier, we're asking you to implement your version using CS348V's "fake vector intrinsics" defined in `CS348Vintrin.h`.
 The `CS348Vintrin.h` library provides you with a set of vector instructions that operate on vector values and/or vector masks.
-(These functions don't translate to real CMU vector instructions, instead we simulate these operations for you in our library, and provide feedback that makes for easier debugging.)
-As an example of using the 15-418 intrinsics, a vectorized version of the `abs()` function is given in `main.cpp`.
+(These functions don't translate to real CPU vector instructions, instead we simulate these operations for you in our library, and provide feedback that makes for easier debugging.)
+As an example of using the CS348V intrinsics, a vectorized version of the `abs()` function is given in `main.cpp`.
 This example contains some basic vector loads and stores and manipulates mask registers.
 Note that the `abs()` example is only a simple example, and in fact the code does not correctly handle all inputs!
 (We will let you figure out why!)
 You may wish to read through all the comments and function definitions in `CS348Vintrin.h` to know what operations are available to you.

 Here are few hints to help you in your implementation: